Ariflo/GulpMochaAutomatedTesting/README.md

 Make sure to set the port to something other than what's been set for development in your app.js (server) file.

 I cannot re-emphasize this enough:
-**<center>Make sure to set the port to something other than what's been set up for development!!!</center>**
+**Make sure to set the port to something other than what's been set up for development!!!**

 This way you can gurantee the development and testing enviorments won't compete for ports.

-Next, you will need to bring in a few requirements:
+Next, you will need to bring in a few more requirements:

 ```
 var request = require('supertest')